PresidentAnvil/HatdropReanimation/README.md

-### Solara support only!!
-Synapse Z has fucked up net.
-This might work on other external executors tho...
-Feel free to test and lmk
+### this works on every executor but Synapse Z. Synapse Z as bad net.

 # PresidentAnvil's Hatdrop Reanimation
 this adds collision to ur hats